 What if I Can't Pay?

-If you are a business taxpayer interested in an Installment Agreement for a period longer than 24 months, please call the Office of Collections at (517) 636-5265 for more information.
+If you are a taxpayer interested in an Installment Agreement, please call the Collection Services Bureau at (517) 636-5265 for more information.

-The Office of Collections will file liens on Real and Personal property to protect the State's interest as a creditor.
+The Collection Services Bureau will file liens on Real and Personal property to protect the State's interest as a creditor.
 Liens will be filed even when a taxpayer has made payment arrangements and is current with all payments.

 Caution!
 Once a lien is filed, the taxpayer's credit rating could be harmed and, in most cases, property cannot be sold or transferred until the past-due tax is paid.
 A lien filed at a county Register of Deeds becomes a public record.
 Credit reporting agencies may obtain and publish the lien information.
 A lien filed against an individual or business that is picked up by a credit reporting agency will remain part of that credit history for the next seven to ten years.

-If you have been contacted by the Michigan Accounts Receivable Collection System (MARCS), please contact them directly for more information about Installment Agreements.
+If you have been contacted by GC Services LP contact them directly for more information about Installment Agreements.

-Treasury is providing an “Offer-In-Compromise” program that began January 1, 2015.
-This program will allow taxpayers to submit an offer to compromise a tax debt for less than the amount due based on specific criteria.
+Treasury also provides an "Offer-In-Compromise" program that began January 1, 2015.
+This program allows taxpayers to submit an offer to compromise a tax debt for less than the amount due based on specific criteria.
 To determine if you qualify visit www.michigan.gov/oic.